I find this topic interesting.

 The first function is that the gasket provides an oil-tight seal, and the second is that the gasket is used to filter out unwanted particles from the transmission fluid.

 The centrifugal clutch system relies on oil being pumped through transmission via several ports at the end of each oil channel in the engine.

-Once the oil travels down the recesses of the transmission case, it then makes its way into the hole in the centre of the clutch to lubricate the clutch assembly (i.e., clutch plates, drive gear, etc).
+Once the oil travels down the recesses of the transmission case, it then makes its way through a hole (i.e., an oil entry point) located in the centre of the clutch to then lubricate the entire clutch assembly (i.e., clutch plates, drive gear, etc).

 As the rotational speed of the clutch increases, centrifugal force is created, which then scatters all the heavy components in the oil to the furthest points possible inside the clutch housing, eventually ending up in the gasket.